jameshume/jehtech/src/html/c_and_cpp/cpp-constexpr-consteval.md

 <p></p><blockquote>
     <p>
-        One challenge with constant expressions is that function call to a normal function are not allowed in constant expressions.
+        One challenge with constant expressions is that <b>function calls to a normal function are not allowed in constant expressions</b>.
 This means we cannot use such function calls anywhere a constant expression is required ...
 A <code>constexpr</code> function is a function that is allowed to be called in a constant expression.
     </p><p>
         ...
     </p><p>
-        Allowing functions with a <code>constexpr</code> return type to be evaluated at either compile-time or runtime was allowed so that a single function can serve both cases.
+        Allowing functions with a <code>constexpr</code> return type to be <b>evaluated at either compile-time or runtime</b> was allowed so that a single function can serve both cases.
     </p><p>
         Otherwise, you'd need to have separate functions (a function with a constexpr return type, and a function with a non-<code>constexpr</code> return type).
 This would not only require